dvance4/dylan-vance.github.io/README.md

 ### Dylan Vance

-An outgoing person who is working on achieving my master's degree's in biostatistics and computer science.
-Evetually would like to start my own computer business.
-I am hard-working, a team player, and a leader.
+Outgoing person, team player, and fully dedicated on working towards my dream of opening my own computer business.
+Eventually would like to achieve getting my master's degree;s in computer science and biostatistics.

+[